grantmacken/glider/README.md

 >  Not to be confused with the Flying Squirrel.

+Xqerl pronounced 'squirrel',  is a xQuery 3.1 application server.

 xQuery 3.1 is the query language for building data driven web applications.

-Xqerl pronounced 'squirrel',  is a xQuery 3.1 application server.

 Xqerl is an erlang application that runs on top of the Erlang virtual machine [BEAM](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine))
 Erlang applications have a reputation for being long running, fault tolerant and reliable.

 This project uses a xqerl docker image, so you do not need to locally install erlang or even know much about erlang.

+## WIP note

+Code is a work in progress.
+Some stuff is pulled from other projects, and needs to be rewritten for this project.
+I try to take 'show not tell' approach, so work code will be run on 'github actions' and will be making some acsciicast.

 ## Aims